ShiftorTheOrca/sentiment-analysis-csr2/readme.md

 # Sentiment Analysis of CSR Racing 2 Reviews

+**NOTE: THIS README FILE IS AI GENERATED.**

+This project is a submission for a deep learning module by **Dicoding Indonesia**.
 This project performs sentiment analysis on user reviews of the CSR Racing 2 mobile game collected from Google Play Store.
 The workflow includes data scraping, text preprocessing, automatic sentiment labeling, model training, and sentiment prediction for new review texts.

 ## Project Structure